ivasta2/128t-application-pack/README.md

 exit
 ```

-In the case of the Zoom plugin, the `application-name` is ZOOM.
-The README.md file for each of the modules will indicate its `application-name`.
+In the case the `application-name` is ZOOM.

 After configuring the service, don't forget to configure a `service-route` following the basic principles of 128T configuration design.
-For more information, [review our documentation](https://docs.128technology.com/docs/concepts_glossary/#service-routes).
+For more information: https://docs.128technology.com/docs/concepts_glossary/#service-routes

 Current list of applications: